gilbertlabcode/MENDR-image-analysis/EdU/Instructions.md

 ## Description

-Steps to use the scripts in this folder to analyze images (20x magnification) of engineered muscle templates.
-That have been stained for EdU+ nuclei.
+Steps to use the scripts in this folder to analyze images (20x magnification) of engineered muscle templates that have been stained for EdU+ nuclei.
 The scripts assume that the master folder to be analyzed has the following structure:

 Master -
   Treatments (e.g. drugs tested) -